10 Best Resistance Bands Tested & Compared

 Resistance bands are a stand-alone fitness tool.
 Aside from the band and your body, the only other “accessory” you might need (and it isn’t even required) is an anchor, like a pole, chair, or railing to perform certain exercises.

 However, many resistance band sets are sold with accessories.
-These include storage bags, handles, instruction booklets, and even e-books!
+These include storage bags, handles, instruction booklets, and even e-books or fitness DVD’s.
 Any tool or accessory that helps increase your knowledge of how to use a fitness tool or of fitness in general is a plus in our book, so we ranked products that come with accessories higher than those without.
 You might not think that it’s a big deal to get a fitness book or workout guide along with your resistance bands, but you might be mistaken.
 Since working out with resistance bands is something that is new and possibly unfamiliar to most people, it can be really, really helpful to have a guide helping you to get started with this new and exciting way to work out.

 If you are just beginning to work strength training into your fitness routine, resistance bands may be a great way for you to begin.
 They offer you a way to work and tone your muscles without loading on tons of weight, which reduces the risk of injury while toning your muscles and working the small muscles that are often missed with typical workouts but that your body needs to be strong to be able to perform at optimum levels.
 They are also a smaller financial commitment that purchasing an entire home gym or squat rack set if you aren’t quite sure if you will work out consistently and get your money’s worth out of the equipment.

 If your doctor, based on your health and fitness needs, has made recommendations as to how you should participate in physical activities, listen to him or her.
-If resistance bands are what he or she recommends you use to strengthen your muscles, use them!
+If resistance bands are what he or she recommends you use to strengthen your muscles, then use them.
 They have a lot to offer fitness enthusiasts of every level, and even if you don't need them for physical therapy they're a great way to change up your workout routine.

 If you are injured and your doctor recommends building your strength up with resistance bands, don’t be stubborn and go back to the free weights.
 You will put yourself at great risk for either re-injury or worsening your injury.
 Grab a set of resistance bands- there is no shame in taking care of your body so you can get back to your normal routine as quickly as possible.
 Prior to shopping for the bands, ask your doctor to recommend a level (or levels) of resistance as well as exercises to complete, which will help you buy the correct length band.